voodoo/caveman-guide/src/content/blog/10-seed-oils/index.md

 The modern world is filled with conveniences that our caveman ancestors could never have dreamed of, but not all that glitters is gold.
 Seed oils, though marketed as a miracle of modern food science, are more akin to the snake oil cures of yore.
 By embracing the wisdom of our ancestors and opting for natural, unprocessed fats, we can navigate this particular pitfall with ease and grace.

-So, dear reader, as you embark on your journey through the modern industrial landscape, remember to keep a wary eye on those bottles of oil.
+As you embark on your journey through the modern industrial landscape, remember to keep a wary eye on those bottles of oil.
 With a bit of knowledge and a touch of caveman savvy, you can dodge this dietary danger and thrive in our complex, ever-changing world.

 ---